5 Killed In Plane Crash Heading To Louisiana State University Football Playoff Game

 Five passengers were killed and one was injured when a small plane crashed shortly after takeoff in Lafayette, La., on Saturday, according to officials.

 The two-engine Piper Cheyenne was en route to a Louisiana State University football playoff game in Atlanta.
-Sports reporter, Carley McCord, the daughter-in-law of LSU offensive coordinator, Steve Ensminger, was among those killed.
-Her husband, Steven Ensminger Jr. confirmed her death to the Associated Press.
+Sports reporter Carley McCord, the daughter-in-law of LSU offensive coordinator Steve Ensminger, was among those killed.
+Her husband, Steven Ensminger Jr., confirmed her death to The Associated Press.

 The Louisiana Sports Hall of Fame mourns the loss of our colleague and friend Carley McCord.
 Our thoughts and prayers go out to family and friends as they try to cope with this tragedy. pic.twitter.com/vm3rUm0gv4— Louisiana Sports HOF (@LaSportsHall) December 28, 2019